Is this a hot cup of tea? Or the power supply for the computer of the future?

 Linda and Max walked the cobbled streets in silence.
 The town was essentially as Max recalled it, with stone buildings on either side that were vaguely reminiscent of a classical ancient city, like a schoolbook rendering of the Roman forum during it’s heyday, or an artist’s reconstruction of the courtyards of Pompei before Vesuvius smothered it in ash.
 The streets, however, were no longer empty.

-Chapter 30 podcast with roboreader Sangeeta.
+Listen to the Chapter 30 podcast with roboreader Sangeeta.

 People meandered aimlessly and milled about on corners lost in conversation.
 They were clearly tourists, dressed in everyday clothes that clashed with the classic architecture.